zammad/zammad-admin-documentation/channels/email/index.rst

 :doc:`📇 Header manipulation <email-headers>` Manipulate auto response behavior or incoming routing.

    .. warning:: 🤓 This is a very advanced topic.

 Extra Options for Self-Hosted Users
 -----------------------------------

-If you’re too cool for POP3/IMAP/SMTP...
+If you're too cool for POP3/IMAP/SMTP...

 .. toctree::
    :maxdepth: 1